unixunion/py-solace-provision/README.md

 ## Configure

 See solace.yaml for how to set up broker credentials and API endpoints.
+You can override where the config is read from with environment variable:

+    PYSOLPRO_CONFIG=data/broker1.yaml

 ## Running